 But you don’t have to be into lugging your tent and sleeping bag around to be able to explore Carnarvon Gorge.
 There are plenty of car-based camping options around.

-I’m a huge fan of camping in national parks (though I wish that everyone who camped in national parks was into nature, and not loud music, but that’s a topic for another day).
+I’m a huge fan of camping in national parks (though I wish that everyone who camped in national parks was into nature, and not loud music).

 Camping in national parks, especially in Queensland and New South Wales, is very affordable and you wake up right where you want to be.